Adult and Child holding hands

 What is CASA?

-Genesee County CASA is a private, non-profit organization whose purpose is to train and supervise a diverse group of volunteers to advocate for children who have been abused and/or neglected.
+Genesee County CASA is a non-profit organization whose purpose is to train and supervise a diverse group of volunteers to advocate for children who have been abused and/or neglected.
 These children are at risk of being removed from their homes or have already been placed into the foster care system.
 CASA aims to ensure that these children have safe and permanent homes as quickly as possible.

 What does a CASA do?